Rogue24/ScreenRotator/README.md

 # ScreenRotator

-A utility class that allows for changing/maintaining screen orientation programmatically.
+A utility class that allows for rotating/locking screen orientation anytime, anywhere.

     Features:
         ✅ Control rotation in three directions: